 To safeguard the health of workers entering confined spaces and performing related work, Ontario's Occupational Health and Safety Act and regulations established a number of minimum requirements to effectively control the risks associated with working in this type of hazardous environment.
 Chief among these requirements is training.

-The Workers Health & Safety Centre (WHSC) offers three high-quality training programs to help prepare joint health and safety committee members, employers, supervisors, workers and other workplace parties to meet and exceed, Ontario's confined space requirements.
-All training programs are delivered by WHSC-qualified, knowledgeable instructors and are meant to complement, not replace, additional workplace-specific training requirements.
+The Workers Health & Safety Centre (WHSC) offers four high-quality training programs to help prepare joint health and safety committee members, employers, supervisors, workers and other workplace parties to meet and exceed, Ontario's confined space requirements.

 Confined Spaces